-We are a group of 3 women who were born in and have lived in Hebden Bridge for over 35 years.
-We are knowledgeable and have expertise in youth & community work, social care, project and business management, anti-poverty strategy, welfare reform and law.
+We are a group of 4 women who were born in and have lived in Hebden Bridge and the Calder Valley for over 35 years.
+We are knowledgeable and have expertise in youth & community work, social care, project and business management, anti-poverty work, welfare reform and law.
 We are passionate about challenging injustice and promoting social change for the greater good.

 Why did the project arise?

 We began Reach4ward because of the anti-poverty work carried out by one of the directors and the need for services in our area not currently provided by anyone else.
 Whilst our area has a lot of wonderful features, these are often not accessible to everyone.
 The reasons for this include physical and mental health issues, isolation, loneliness, poverty, age, substance misuse to name a few.
 Often these issues overlap.
 Many people in our lovely community are struggling & this is all too often ignored.

 Reducing isolation and loneliness